easydiffusion/easydiffusion/README.md

 # Advanced Settings
 You can also set the configuration like `seed`, `width`, `height`, `num_outputs`, `num_inference_steps` and `guidance_scale` using the 'show' button next to 'Advanced settings'.

 Use the same `seed` number to get the same image for a certain prompt.
 This is useful for refining a prompt without losing the basic image design.
-Use a seed of `-1` to get random images.
+Enable the `random images` checkbox to get random images.

 ![Screenshot of advanced settings](media/config-v2.jpg?raw=true)